mat-ruszczycky/practice-react-todo/README.md

 ```

 ## 02. Architecture
-Identify the essential pieces of the application/system and analyze the relationships to one another.
+Essential pieces of the app/system and the relationships to one another.

 ### UI Mock-up aka Wire-frame Design(s)
-Like "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's/system's UI to better visualize a high overview everything.
+A "napkin sketch" can be used to wire-frame an app/system's UI to better visualize a high overview everything.

 ![FPO](./docs/images/fpo.png)

 ### High Level Diagram(s)
-Depending on chosen frameworks/libs of the application/system, a high-level diagram for traditional (VanilliaJS) patterns such as MVC or MVVM is best.
+A high-level diagram for traditional (VanillaJS) patterns such as MVC or MVVM is best.

 ![FPO](./docs/images/fpo.png)

 ### Component Tree (Dependency Graph)

-Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it great for component-based lib (React, Svelte, Angular, etc...).
+A diagram tree (dependency graph) showing parent-child relationships as well as prop and event actions, making it great for component-based libs.

 ![FPO](./docs/images/fpo.png)

 ### Markup

-Generating markup for a purposed implementation is also helpful.
-Props, state, and the more granular workings of the application/system can be discussed during data modeling and interface definitions.
+Markup for a purposed implementation can be useful.
+Props, state, and the more granular workings of the app/system can be discussed during data modeling and interface definitions.

 ```jsx
 <App>